How to Upload Custom Fonts to WordPress for FREE?

 Adding custom fonts in WordPress using the Nexter theme is very simple.

-From your WordPress dashboard and go to Appearance > Nexter Settings > Extra Options.
+From your WordPress dashboard and go to Nexter > Extensions > Utilities.

-Then go to the Custom Upload Fonts section and click the Enable button.
+Then go to the Custom Fonts Upload section and enable the toggle, after that click on the gear icon (⚙).

 It will open the Custom Upload Fonts popup; here, you’ll find options to upload two types of fonts.